SamSamskies/notacomment/README.md

 1. Install the dependencies using npm or yarn or whatever your heart desires
 1. Make sure you have sats in your LNbits wallet
 1. Run the script `npm start`

+## Usage With Nostr Wallet Connect

+1. Create a NWC connection string using something like https://nwc.getalby.com/
+1. Create a .env file and provide NOSTR_NSEC and NWC_CONNECTION_STRING values (see .env.example)
+1. Install the dependencies using npm or yarn or whatever your heart desires
+1. Make sure you have sats in your wallet that you generated the NWC connection string with
+1. Run the script `npm start`